Q: What is Electronic Products Recycling Association (EPRA)?

-All electronic items collected by EPRA-Québec’s network of authorized drop-off points are directed for reuse, refurbishing or recycling in a secure and environmentally responsible way by companies that have been approved by the Recycler Qualification Office (RQO).
+A: All electronic items collected by EPRA-Québec’s network of authorized drop-off points are directed for reuse, refurbishing or recycling in a secure and environmentally responsible way by companies that have been approved by the Recycler Qualification Office (RQO).
 These companies have implemented processes that meet Canadian recycling standards to effectively destroy data storage devices or the data they contain.

 Nevertheless, consumers and businesses are responsible for ensuring that all personal data is removed from their electronic devices prior to bringing them to an authorized drop-off point.

 - Go to manufacturers’ websites or read user manuals.

 - Download appropriate software from the Internet.

 EPRA-Québec does not accept liability for data or any other digital content that is left on electronic products collected at its authorized drop-off points.